Infosec In the City (IIC)

 Thoughts and ideas on fuzzing and bug hunting

-During the course, students will get the opportunity to work on real vulnerabilities in real applications, use a wide range of heap exploitation techniques and most importantly learn how to do your own research to find exploitation primitives in complex applications and new versions of Windows.
+During the course, you will get the opportunity to work on real vulnerabilities in real applications, use a wide range of heap exploitation techniques, and most importantly learn how to do your own research to find exploitation primitives in complex applications and new versions of Windows.

-The “Course Contents” on this page is subject to change without prior notice & can be updated between the moment of registration and the actual course.
+The “Course Contents” on this page are subject to change without prior notice, and can be updated between the moment of registration and the actual course.
 We will try to cover as much as we can from the “Course Contents”, based on the overall ability to absorb knowledge and time needed to complete the exercises, but Corelan cannot ever guarantee that we will be able to cover everything.

 KNOWLEDGE & ATTITUDE PREREQUISITES